 Punctuality is of the utmost importance.
-When students are late to homeroom, they miss important morning routines, the opportunity to transition smoothly into the school day, and the opportunity to properly organize their school belongings.
+When students are late, they miss important morning routines and learning, the opportunity to transition smoothly into the school day, and the opportunity to properly organize their school belongings.
 Pupils who are tardy must report to the office upon entering school.
+They will be given a note for admittance to their classroom.
 Please refer to Policy 5240, Tardiness on our district website.